marmelab/atomic-crm/README.md

 2. In URL Configuration, set Site URL to your application URL
 3. In URL Configuration, add the following URL in the Redirect URLs section: `YOUR_APPLICATION_URL/auth-callback`
 4. In Email Templates, change the `"{{ .ConfirmationURL }}"` to `"{{ .ConfirmationURL }}/auth-callback"`

+### Invite Users

+You can invite users to your CRM.
+The invitation is sent by email.
+The invited user will receive an email with a link to set a password.
+Do the same configuration as the password reset process but with the `invite` template.